ESSO0428/lvim/README.md

 need to use `sudo compile glibc-2.14`
 if you are only a user, suggest ask `your admin` to help you install `glbc-2.14`

+#### Copilot

+- **Automatic Activation**: Copilot will automatically start when you open Neovim, regardless of whether you have registered it or not.
+- **Version Requirements**:
+  - **Node.js version 18.x or above is required**.
+  - If your Node.js version is below 18.x:
+    - A reminder message will be displayed when you open Neovim.
+    - This will not affect other functionalities of Neovim.
+    - If you use `NVM`, you can install and activate `Node.js 18.x or above` by following these steps:
+      ```bash
+      # NOTE: Execute the following commands in the terminal
+      # Install Node.js version 18.x or above (example version 19.8.1)
+      nvm install 19.8.1
+      # Activate the environment for Node.js version 18.x or above
+      nvm use 19.8.1
+      # Don't forget to write this setting into .bashrc or .zshrc (for activating Node.js 18.x or above on next login)
+      echo 'nvm use 19.8.1' >> ~/.bashrc
+      ```
+  - If your Node.js version is 18.x or above:
+    - You can use the `:Copilot auth` command (in cmd of nvim) to register Copilot service on this Neovim server.
+    - **Prerequisites**: You should have registered for Copilot service and successfully logged in on GitHub.

 ### About update lunavim and neovim core to Latest Release

 1. Can use below command to update lunavim and neovim core to Latest Release